mikefay/dev.na.bambora.com/source/docs/guides/3D_secure.md

 |opResponse | An encoded response from the issuer. |
 | pac | The pre-authorisation completion status. |
 | retryAttempt | The number of transaction attempts allowed. |

+### Submit a Continue request

+Next, you'll simply take the `pares`, and post it along with the `payment_method` to our Payments API on the 'continue' endpoint.

 ```shell
 Request